 Lamp Name Icon Description READY Indicator This lamp is on when the EV system is powered up and the vehicle is ready to drive.
-EV System Warning Lamp 1 \(\) Malfunction has occurred in the EV system and/or Emergency shut-off system has been activated.
+EV System Warning Lamp 1 \$ Malfunction has occurred in the EV system and/or Emergency shut-off system has been activated.
 The shut-off system activates in the following conditions: Front and side collisions in which the air bags are deployed.
 Certain rear collisions.
 Certain EV system malfunctions.
 Master Warning Lamp (RED) This lamp is on when another red warning lamp is displayed in the instrument cluster or a warning is displayed on the dot matrix LCD.
-Master Warning Lamp (YELLOW) This lamp is on when: Li-ion battery is getting low on charge.
+Master Warning Lamp (YELLOW) This lamp is on when: High-voltage battery is getting low on charge.
 A yellow warning lamp is displayed in the instrument cluster or a message is displayed on the dot matrix LCD.

-^{1:} When this lamp is ON, the ready lamp will turn OFF.
+\1: When this lamp is ON, the ready lamp will turn OFF.

-2. Basic High Voltage System and 12V System Information
+2. Basic High-Voltage System and 12-volt System Information

-2-1 High Voltage-Related and 12V-Related Component Locations and Descriptions
+2-1 High-Voltage-Related and 12-volt-Related Component Locations and Descriptions

-Components with white number in black background are high voltage components.
+Components with white number in black background are high-voltage components.

 No. Component Location Description 0 Charge port Under hood Connecting port for EVSE (Electric Vehicle Supply Equipment).
 Two ports are available: Normal charge and quick charge (if so equipped).
-0 High voltage cables Under hood and undercarriage Orange-colored power cables carry high voltage current between each of the high voltage components.
+2 High-voltage cables Under hood and undercarriage Orange-colored power cables carry high-voltage current between each of the high-voltage components.
 3 Traction Motor Under hood Converts three-phase AC power to drive power (torque) which propels the vehicle.
-Inverter Under hood Converts the DC power stored in the Li-ion battery to three-phase AC power and controls motor torque (revolution) by regulating the motor current.
-Electric air conditioner compressor Under hood Air conditioner compressor Power Delivery Module (PDM) On Board Charger DC/DC Converter High voltage junction box (J/B) Under hood The PDM includes an On Board Charger, DC/DC converter and high voltage junction box (J/B).
-The On Board Charger converts single-phase AC power from a home power outlet to DC power and increases the voltage in order to charge the Li-ion battery.
-The DC/DC converter reduces the voltage of the Li-ion battery to provide power to the 12V battery in order to operate the vehicle's electric components (headlights, audio system, etc.).
-The J/B provides electric power from the Li-ion battery to all high voltage parts of the vehicle.
-4 12V Battery Under hood A lead-acid battery that supplies power to the low voltage devices.
+Inverter Under hood Converts the DC power stored in the high-voltage battery to three-phase AC power and controls motor torque (revolution) by regulating the motor current.
+Electric air conditioner compressor Under hood Air conditioner compressor Power Delivery Module (PDM) On Board Charger DC/DC Converter High-voltage junction box (J/B) Under hood The PDM includes an On Board Charger, DC/DC converter and high-voltage junction box (J/B).
+The On Board Charger converts single-phase AC power from a home power outlet to DC power and increases the voltage in order to charge the high-voltage battery.
+The DC/DC converter reduces the voltage of the high-voltage battery to provide power to the 12-volt battery in order to operate the vehicle's electric components (headlights, audio system, etc.).
+The J/B provides electric power from the high-voltage battery to all high-voltage parts of the vehicle.
+4 12-volt Battery Under hood A lead-acid battery that supplies power to the low voltage devices.
 6 Cabin heater Interior (This unit is installed behind the instrument panel) This is the electric heat source for the cabin heater.
 It heats the interior of the vehicle.
-6 Li-ion (Lithium ion) battery Undercarriage Stores and outputs DC power (Maximum voltage 398.4V) needed to propel the vehicle. • High voltage battery service disconnect Rear seat floor Isolates the battery from the rest of the high voltage electrical system.
+6 High-voltage battery Undercarriage Stores and outputs DC power (Maximum voltage 398.4V) needed to propel the vehicle. • High-voltage battery service disconnect Rear seat floor Isolates the battery from the rest of the high-voltage electrical system.
 8 Brake power supply backup unit Cargo area (This unit is installed behind a trim panel to prevent access) Power supply backup unit for the brake system.
-It supplies power to the brake system if a malfunction occurs in the 12V battery.
+It supplies power to the brake system if a malfunction occurs in the 12-volt battery.

-2-1.1 Li-ion Battery Pack Specifications
+2-1.1 High-Voltage Battery Pack Specifications

-Li-ion battery voltage 360V nominal (240V - 398.4V usable range) Number of Li-ion battery modules in the pack 48 Li-ion battery dimensions 60.91 x 46.77 x 10.39 in.
-(1547 x 1188 x 264 mm) Li-ion battery weight 606 lbs (275 kg)
+High-voltage battery voltage 360V nominal (240V - 398.4V usable range) Number of high-voltage battery modules in the pack 48 High-voltage battery dimensions 60.91 x 46.77 x 10.39 in.
+(1547 x 1188 x 264 mm) High-voltage battery weight US: 648 lbs (294 kg) Canada: 653 lbs (296 kg)